matalina/ProjectManager/readme.md

 * Show all unfinished but time started tasks since last visit.
 * Add dataTables to View tables.
-* Add Clear All button to Clean the local storage completely
-* Add Save All button to Store infom to local storage.
-It should save for each operation, so not needed but just in case.
 * Determine best action to take when one deletes a Project, Milestone or Task when there are other items below the deleted action.
 * Add count up clock for Started Tasks